ITAHIEU/CO3001_web/README.md

 ```

 The application should be starting.
-The ReactJS application will run on ....
+The ReactJS application will run on port 3000.

 To log in as a student
 - Username: